MorpheusAIs/Docs/!KEYDOCS README FIRST!/WhitePaper.md

 3) Router prioritizes RFCs based on User’s MOR balance.
 4) Router selects Provider that supports the [LLM], prioritized based on lowest Bid per IPS in MOR.
 5) Router sends liveness check to Provider.
 If Pass, then:
-6) Router connects User to the Provider
+6) Router connects User to the Provider over TCP/IP.
-7) User sends Query ([LLM],[prompt]) to Provider
+7) User sends Query ([LLM],[prompt]) to Provider.
-8) Provider computes Query, sends Result to User
+8) Provider computes Query, sends Result to User.
-9) User reports Time [milliseconds] between Steps 4 & 5, [IPS] delivered, and Pass/Fail to Router
+9) User reports success metrics to Router (such as IPSs received or time taken, or pass/fail vote).
-10) Router instructs Compute Contract to credit Provider with MOR if [milliseconds] per [IPS] is no worse than X% below mean of past Z queries for that [LLM] and if User reported [Pass].
+10) Router instructs Compute Contract to credit Provider with MOR if job was completed satisfactorily.
 11) (Some time later) Provider requests payment of MOR from Compute Contract and Compute Contract sends MOR payment if valid (first blockchain TX so far, can be batched).

 ![ComputeContractImage2](https://github.com/MorpheusAIs/Morpheus/assets/1563345/e66ea20c-9851-4f9e-9caa-66c6d798c462)